 Unlike BMO SmartFolio and other robo-advisors, Tangerine does not offer a robo-advisor product.
-It is a digital bank with investment mutual funds designed in a robo-like manner that investors can use to purchase globally diversified funds.
+It is a digital bank with investment mutual funds that are designed in a manner to robo-advisors that investors can use to purchase globally diversified funds.

 |Management Fees||0.40%-0.70% per year||0.40%-0.50% per year||0.20%-0.25% per year||01.07%|

 BMO SmartFolio offers you the advantage of a big-name backer and actively managed portfolios with fees lower than most Canadian mutual funds.
 It guarantees a reputable institution and human investment managers if you don’t trust your capital with mathematical algorithms.